 Combined Allergic Rhinitis and Asthma Syndrome

 The increasing recognition over the last 50 years that allergic rhinitis and allergic asthma frequently co-exist has led to the concept that these seemingly separate disorders are manifestations of the same disease expressed to a greater or lesser extent in either the upper or the lower airways.
+The atopic diseases of the nose and the lungs are, in fact, related to each other, and coexist in many patients.
 In some patients rhinitis predominates and asthma is undiagnosed or sub-clinical, in others it is reversed, while in many both are clinically expressed.

 This concept has important implications for both the diagnosis and the management of these extremely common and potentially disabling illnesses.
 As a result, new disease terminologies have been introduced, namely "United Airways Disease," "Allergic Rhinobronchitis," or "Combined Allergic Rhinitis and Asthma Syndrome (CARAS)."
 At the present time there is no consensus as to which of these names should become the accepted international notation.
 Based on our readers' feedback, the term Combined Allergic Rhinitis and Asthma Syndrome is used.